Furnace Replacement Cost In Canada: A Detailed Guide

 Factors Affecting Furnace Replacement Cost In Canada

-Buying a replacement furnace in Canada can be overwhelming.
+Buying a new furnace in Canada can be overwhelming.
 Aside from the potential costs involved, there are many other factors to consider.
 These factors will help determine how much you should pay for your replacement unit:

-Brand Or Manufacturer
+Brand or Manufacturer

 Depending on which brand you choose, the price range starts at $3,000 to $7,500+ for the premium brands.